 Airlines could also use this kind of analysis to monitor various aspects of route profitability, round-trip profitability, and passenger and class-of-service profitability.
 When accounting for route capacity, plane location, and fuel demand, businesses can create a finance department that helps inform decisions on airplane leasing and deciding which routes to fly.

 These are just two examples of the way finance teams can help make important strategic decisions and pull together different areas of a business – areas that can often appear to work in silos when in fact they are intimately connected.

-The way data can now be centralized, and efficiently sourced, reconciled and validated allows finance team to compile the relevant numbers and make quick and accurate forecasts.
+The way data can now be centralized, and efficiently sourced, reconciled, and validated allows the finance team to compile the relevant numbers and make quick and accurate forecasts.

 Data size and temporal constraints also no longer present an issue – it’s now possible to go back years.
 Generating more accurate cost pricing with significant levels of data could be another tool at the finance team’s disposal.

 The days of processing data and raising errors will soon be a thing of the past – getting the data right will not be enough.
 The time has come to challenge the company’s direction, really analyze decision-making and identify opportunities.
 The data may be processed in the cloud, but the finance team needs to make itself seen and heard.

 Is there a role for data science and business interpretation?